nautiliu/nautiliu/README.md

 # Hello, I'm Mao.

-DNI: basic DNI stuff, proshippers, tiktok genshin fans, COAAL (coffin of andy and leyley) fans
+DNI: basic DNI stuff, proshippers, tiktok genshin fans(SLIGHT JOKE LOLOOL) , COAAL (coffin of andy and leyley) fans

 C + H and kisses are fine, i mostly hang out in the 18+ server but sometimes you can find me on the safe server, probably chatting with my friends, you're free to go up to me if you please.